posquit0/Awesome-CV/README.md

 Experience
 ----------

+**Technical Lead** at **Clir Renewables** from **April 2017 - Present**

+* Team lead for 3 software developers creating a wind farm analysis tool with a Python backend and React frontend.
+* Responsible for architecting the system, mentoring junior developers, and writing code.
+* Setup infrastructure including a build server, user tracking, and secret management.
+* Restructured the AWS deployment, defining security groups, IAM roles, and VPC subnets.
+* Migrated time-series data from Elasticsearch into Redshift for reliability and speed.

-**Principal Software Engineer** at **Pulse Energy (Acquired by EnerNOC and Yardi)** from **September 2008 - Present**
+**Principal Software Engineer** at **Pulse Energy (Acquired by EnerNOC then Yardi)** from **September 2008 - April 2017**

-* Architected and built a time-series database with Cassandra to store terabytes of smart meter data.
-The wrapping service is written in Java.
-It has been running for 4 years, receiving 70 million new readings a day and 4 million reads, with hardly any maintenance or support.
+* Created a time-series database in Java using Cassandra to store terabytes of smart meter data.
-* Built our energy platform that exposes APIs for fetching metadata and time-series data.
-* Wrote a tariff engine in node.js for modelling energy costs.
+* Designed a tariff engine in node.js for modeling energy costs.
-* Handled technical recruiting for new developers.
-Crafted the coding challenge given to new applicants and score every submission.
+* Handled technical recruiting for new developers, including managing the coding challenge.
-* Hands on with DevOps.
-Helped write the CloudFormation scripts that build our AWS infrastructure and wrote Chef recipes to provision new nodes.
-Setup our monitoring stack (which uses Logstash, Kibana, Graphite, and Statsd).
-Forked and tweaked the open-source Graphiti project for creating Graphite dashboards.
-* Involved in writing algorithms for forecasting energy use.
-Have my name on a patent for a algorithm for predictive energy curves, which I'm both proud and ashamed of (because software patents should be illegal).
+* Wrote Chef recipes to provision our cloud infrastructure in EC2.
+* Setup a monitoring stack using Logstash, Kibana, Graphite, Statsd, and a custom Graphiti-fork.
+* Patented an algorithm for forecasting energy use based on historical conditions and current weather.
-* Mentored junior developers on our team, teaching them good fundamentals in code design and software life-cycles.
+* Mentored junior developers on our team, teaching them fundamentals in code design and software life-cycles.
-* Optimized code for other teams (in Ruby, Java, Python, and R) to reduce memory footprints and speed up execution.
+* Optimized code for other teams (in Java, Python, Ruby, and R) to reduce memory footprints and speed up execution.

 **Software Developer** at **Business Objects (Acquired by SAP)** from **July 2006 - September 2008**